kfoura/HTTP-Server/README.md

 # HTTP-Server
 ## C++ HTTP Server

 This project is a simple multithreaded HTTP server implemented in C++.
-It supports basic RESTful operations (GET, POST, DELETE) on a JSON-based database, using a thread pool for concurrent request handling.
+It supports basic RESTful operations (GET, POST, PUT, PATCH, DELETE) on a JSON-based database, using a thread pool for concurrent request handling.

 ### Features
-- Handles HTTP GET, POST, and DELETE requests
+- Handles HTTP GET, POST, PUT, PATCH, and DELETE requests
 - Serves static HTML and JSON responses
 - Stores and manages data in a `database.json` file
+- Supports full and partial updates to database entries
 - Logs all requests to `requests.json`
 - Uses a thread pool for concurrent client handling
 - Minimal dependencies (uses [nlohmann/json](https://github.com/nlohmann/json) for JSON parsing)